 Step 1: Choose the Report Currency

-This will be chosen for you if you have already connected your bank account.
-You will want to select the currency that you receive your paycheque in.
+If you already have your bank account connected to Float, your report currency will automatically default to your bank account currency.
+Users without a bank account connected will want to select the currency that they receive their paycheque in.
 If you're based in Canada, you'll want your Report Currency to be Canadian Dollars.
 If you're based in the US, you'll want your Report Currency to be US Dollars.
 We support all global currencies so regardless of which geography a spender lives in, they can file a reimbursement report!

 Step 2: Add Your Expense